chenghungpan/How-to-Asses-LLM-Performance/README.md

 ### Engagement Metrics
 Definition: Indicators of user engagement, such as the number of return users, session duration, etc.
 Usage: Useful for products that integrate the model to serve end-users.
-In practice, a combination of these metrics is often used, since no single metric can fully capture the capabilities of a complex model like GPT-4.
-It's also important to note that the benchmarks and evaluation methods